-Many of our adults participate in various Sunday morning classes.
-Learn more about Sunday School options.
+Many of our adults participate in various Sunday School options.

 LECTIONARY BIBLE STUDIES

 St. Paul's worship is very traditional with an emphasis on liturgy.
 The Lectionary forms the basis for planning our worship experience.
 Several weekday groups study the Bible following the Revised Common Lectionary for the coming Sunday.
 These groups are open for anyone to join at any time.